Skip to content

 $hasAccess = $aclManager->checkField($user, $scope, $field, Table::ACTION_EDIT);

-You may also need to define custom access control filters for the Select framework.
-They are used for applying filtering when generating a select query for fetching records from DB.
+You may also need to define custom access control filters.
+These filters belong to the Select framework, not to the ACL framework.